-A standout session at IGDC 2024 (India Game Developer Conference) was “Incomplete Recipes for Success: A Venba Post Mortem” presented by Visai Games creative director Abhijeeth Swaminathan.
+A standout session at IGDC 2024 (India Game Developer Conference) was “Incomplete Recipes for Success: A Venba Post Mortem” presented by Visai Games founder and creative director Abhijeeth Swaminathan.
 In this session, Swaminathan explained the factors that led to the indie game’s groundbreaking success.

 The session was held at IGDC, India’s most significant game developer conference which explores the latest trends, challenges and innovations that are shaping the future of gaming In India as well as on a global scale.
 The conference took place at HICC, Hyderabad from 13 to 15 November.
 In his talk at IGDC, Swaminathan focused on blending culture with Venba’s story, and spending bare minimum on marketing it.